"{{ovation.quote}}"

 Investing in the World: A Conversation about Human Capital, Infrastructure, and Global Economics with Dr. Jim Yong Kim

-In this talk, Dr. Kim discusses the importance of investments in the poorest communities, and how modern financial and business models are transforming the effectiveness of investments in the developing world.
-As a former President of the World Bank and partner at Global Infrastructure Partners, Dr. Kim invests in infrastructure and human capital in emerging markets to tackle the complex and interconnected issues of global health, economic prosperity and climate change.
+In this talk, DR. JIM YONG KIM discusses the importance of investments in the poorest communities, and how modern financial and business models are transforming the effectiveness of investments in the developing world.
 His life's work has been to fund and execute innovative programs to address infrastructure needs, prevent pandemics, and help the millions of people forcibly displaced from their homes by climate shocks, conflict, and violence.
+As a former President of the World Bank and partner at Global Infrastructure Partners, Dr. Kim discusses the importance of infrastructure and human capital in emerging markets to tackle the complex and interconnected issues of global health, economic prosperity and climate change.

 Climate Change and Global Economics

-After his tenure as President of the World Bank, Dr. Jim Yong Kim joined Global Infrastructure Partners to invest in emerging markets to improve quality of life, economic prosperity, and health, and to mitigate the effects of climate change in those communities.
-Addressing issues as varied as sustained drought, plagues, and internet access are all part of his mission to invest in human capital and the prevailing issues in develping countries.
+After his tenure as President of the World Bank, DR. JIM YONG KIM joined Global Infrastructure Partners to invest in emerging markets to improve quality of life, economic prosperity, and health, and to mitigate the effects of climate change in those communities.
+Addressing issues as varied as sustained drought, plagues, and internet access are all part of his mission to invest in human capital and the prevailing issues in developing countries.
 In this talk, Dr. Kim addresses how the right economic investments can combat climate change, and as a result improve the health, economic prosperity and security of the developing world.

 Dying for Growth: Global Inequality and the Health of the Poor

-Global visionary Jim Yong Kim understands 2023’s mental health moment, and shares practical solutions for you, your family, and the world
+Global visionary Jim Yong Kim understands today's mental health moment, and shares practical solutions for you, your family, and the world

 Dr. Kim makes the case that a mix of science and activism must come together to tackle mental health.
 The current challenge is one of mental health care delivery, with meaningful interventions that are both medical and social.
 We now have the knowledge, tools, and experience to deliver much better outcomes at scale.
 With decades of experience as a leader at Partners In Health, the World Health Organization and Harvard Medical School, and then as the president of both Dartmouth College and the World Bank Group, Dr. Kim offers unique insight into the challenges and potential benefits of a mental health movement that would transform the stigma and poor treatment outcomes that have plagued the field.